 Within the limits of certain required credit distributions, students are encouraged to explore elective course options.
 Courses - falling into the broad categories of design and visualization, technology and practice, history and theory, and urbanism and landscape - support and augment the pivotal studio offerings.
 Courses offered by other schools and departments within the University may be taken for credit.
-Emphasis throughout the program is on architectural design and decision making.
+Emphasis throughout the program is on architectural design and decision-making.

 In course titles, a designates fall term, b designates spring term, and c designates summer.
 The School reserves the right to change the prescribed course of study as necessary.
+The course of study listed below becomes effective with the first year of the 2018-2019 incoming class and the second year of the 2017-2018 incoming class.
+The prior listed course of study remains in effect for the first year of the 2017-2018 incoming class and for all years of the 2016-2017 incoming class.

 M.Arch.
-I: Total Requirement: 108 credits
+I: Total Requirement: 114 credits

 Pre-First Year (Mid-Summer)

 Required Credits

-1001c, Visualization I 0
+1000c, Architectural Fundamentals 0

 First Year (Fall)

 Required Credits

-1011a, Architectural Design 6
+1011a, Architectural Design 9

-1015a, Visualization II 3

 1018a, Formal Analysis 3

 2011a, Structures I 3

 3011a, Modern Architecture 3

 18

-18
+10

 First Year (Spring)

 Required Credits

-1012b, Architectural Design 6
+1012b, Architectural Design 9

-1016b, Visualization III 3

 2012b, Structures II 3

-2015b, Building Technology 3
+2016b, Building Project I 3

-4011b, Intro. to Urban Design 3
+3012b, Architectural Theory 3

 18

 First Year (Early Summer)

 Required Credits

-1013c, Building Project [†] 3
+2017c, Building Project II† 3

-1017c, Visualization IV + 3
+1019c, Visualization and Computation† 3

 6

-0

 Second Year (Fall)

 Required Credits

-1021a, Architectural Design 6
+1021a, Architectural Design 9

 2021a, Environmental Design 3

-3021a, Architectural Theory I: 1750-1968 3

-4021a, Intro. to Planning and Development 3
+4022a, Introduction to Urban Design 3

 Elective‡ 3

 18